-While your selected builder in Street will be able to help you with the final planning and design of your porch, you can browse for some creative ideas and inspiration by making use of the web.
+While your preferred general builder in Street will help you with the final design and planning of your porch, you can get some creative and inspirational ideas by using the internet.

-Does a Porch Need Planning Permission?
-Virtually all porches (on outside doors) do not need any sort of planning permission providing specific principles are observed: 1.
-The external ground floor area of the construction is not more than 3m2.
-2. No portion of the porch is within 2 metres of any road or 2m from the property boundary on which it is being built.
-3. No part of the porch construction is more than 3m above ground level.
-4. Your residence is a house, not a maisonette, flat or other form of building.
-Your local council planning department will need to be approached before moving forward with any building work.
-You can get some advice and guidance about this from your Street builder.
+Do I Need Planning Permission for a Porch?
+In many instances you shouldn't need to have planning permission for building a porch (on an external door in your property) providing that certain conditions are met: 1.
+No part of the porch is within 2 metres of any road or 2 metres from the boundary of the property.
+2. No part of the porch is more than 3 metres above ground level.
+3. Your residence is a house, not a maisonette, flat or other kind of building.
+4. The exterior ground floor area of the construction isn't over 3m2.
+Your local council planning department will need to be approached before you move forward with any building work.
+You'll be able to get some guidance and advice regarding this from your Street building company.

 uPVC Porches Street

-You do not normally need to have planning permission to install a upvc porch as long as the floor area does not exceed three square metres, the height is less than 3 metres, and it is over 2 metres away from your property boundary.
-Your local Street uPVC porch specialist will be able to tell you about any requirements in the Street area, that may mean you need to get planning permission for your porch.
-(Tags: uPVC Porches Street, uPVC Porch Installers Street, uPVC Porch Installation Street).
+You do not generally need to have planning permission to install a porch as long as the floor area doesn't exceed 3m2, the height is less than 3m, and it is more than 2m away from your property boundary lines.
+Your local Street uPVC porch builder will be in a position to inform you of any requirements in the Street area, that may mean you need to put in an application for planning permission for your new porch.

 Related Tasks